mntmn/mntbooks/README.md

 mntbooks is a bookkeeping system developed for internal use at MNT Research GmbH.
 The code is currently in garbage/sketch state.
 Most of it is written in Ruby using the Sinatra library for web requests.
-The database is sqlite3. invoiserv.js is the legacy node.js-based invoicing system that is supposed to be ported into mntbooks' Ruby code.
+The database is sqlite3.

 ## License